DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 This dataset contains geospatial (GIS) data files that capture historical roads and points of interest for the Chesapeake Bay Eastern Shore region of Maryland, as derived from Simon J. Martenet's Map of Maryland: Atlas Edition (1866).
 Maryland counties covered include present-day Cecil, Caroline, Dorchester, Kent, Queen Anne’s, Somerset, Talbot, Wicomico, and Worcester counties.
 Geospatial data layers include roads, landings, ferries, churches, shops, mills, schools, hotels, towns with post offices, and towns with court houses.
 These data can be used to support historical geographic, economic, social, and cultural analyses.

-Note:The README file includes additional details about data sources, digital map creation methods, and spacial reference information.
+Note:The README file includes additional details about data sources, digital map creation methods, and spatial reference information.

 [Twin Cities Land Use Map from the Twin Cities Metropolitan Planning Commission (1958)](https://geo.btaa.org/catalog/b98a7b39-830a-48ca-84c2-06332aaebbb8#metadata)

 High-quality GIS land use maps for the Twin Cities Metropolitan Area for 1958 that were developed from paper maps (no GIS version existed previously).
 The GIS shapefiles were exported using ArcGIS Quick Import Tool from the Data Interoperability Toolbox.
-The coverage files was imported into a file geodatabase then exported to a .shp file for long-term use without proprietary software.
+The coverage files were imported into a file geodatabase then exported to a .shp file for long-term use without proprietary software.
 An example output of the final GIS file is include as a pdf, in addition, a scan of the original 1958 map (held in the UMN Borchert Map Library) is included as a pdf.
 Metadata was extracted as an xml file.
 Finally, all associated coverage files and original map scans were zipped into one file for download and reuse.

 Geospatial Data Repositories:

 [GeoPlatform](https://www.geoplatform.gov)

-GeoPlatform suports discovery and registering geospatial data assets with special emphasis on 177 NationalGeospatial Data Assets (NGDAs) across 18 data themes as guided by the Federal Geographic Data Committee (FGDIC).
+GeoPlatform suports discovery and registering geospatial data assets with special emphasis on 177 National Geospatial Data Assets (NGDAs) across 18 data themes as guided by the Federal Geographic Data Committee (FGDIC).

 [ScienceBase](https://www.sciencebase.gov/catalog/#)